geoffreyvanwyk/phel-lang.org/content/documentation/cli-commands.md

 #       --source-map|--no-source-map  Enable source maps
 ```

-Build the current project into the main php path.
-This means that the compiled phel code into PHP will be saved in that directory being the entry point the `out/index.php`, and you can run the PHP code directly using the PHP interpreter.
+Build the current project into the main PHP path.
+This means that the Phel code will be transpiled into PHP code that will be saved into that directory, with the file `out/index.php` being the entry point.
+You can run the PHP code directly using the PHP interpreter.
 This will improve the runtime performance, because there won't be a need to compile the code again.

 [Configuration](/documentation/configuration/#buildconfig) in `phel-config.php`:

 ```php
 <?php
 return (new \Phel\Config\PhelConfig())